AY2324S2-CS2103T-W11-2/tp/docs/UserGuide.md

 **Project Repository** | A digital storage space or a virtual filing cabinet where all the files and documents related to a project are kept.
 It's usually hosted online using platforms like GitHub or Bitbucket.
 **Java** | A popular programming language that's used to build all sorts of software applications, from simple mobile apps to complex web servers.
 For more refer to: https://www.java.com/en
 **.jar file** | A package containing Java code, along with any other resources the program needs, such as images or configuration files.
 It stands for "Java ARchive."
 **Linux** | Linux is an operating system, just like Windows or macOS, but it's built on a different foundation.
-More refer to: https://www.linux.org
+For more refer to: https://www.linux.org
 **macOS** | macOS is the operating system developed by Apple for their Macintosh computers.
 It's what makes everything run on your Mac, like opening apps, browsing the web, or organizing files.
-More refer to: https://www.apple.com/macos/sonoma
+For more refer to: https://www.apple.com/macos/sonoma
 **command terminal** | A text-based interface that allows you to interact with your computer using text commands instead of clicking on icons or buttons like you would in a graphical user interface (GUI).
 It's also known as a command line interface (CLI).
 **Windows** |An operating system developed by Microsoft for personal computers.
 It's one of the most widely used operating systems in the world.
-More refer to: https://www.microsoft.com/windows?r=1
+For more refer to: https://www.microsoft.com/windows?r=1
 **URL** | A web address that specifies the location of a resource on the internet.
 It's basically the address you type into your web browser to visit a specific webpage or access a file online.
 **Index** | In this User Guide, it refers to the number that people appear in the list **JSON** | It's a lightweight data-interchange format that is easy for humans to read and write and easy for machines to parse and generate.
-More refer to: https://www.json.org
+For more refer to: https://www.json.org
 **Github** | A platform for hosting and sharing code repositories.
 It's like a social network for developers, where they can collaborate on projects, share code, and track changes to their code over time.
-More refer to: https://github.com/
+For more refer to: https://github.com/
 **Extraneous parameters** | In this User Guide, it refers to anything behind the command. e.g. cca_delete c/Jogging, c/Jogging is a parameter.

 <script>